 When our brains do not have to spend time and energy thinking, planning, calculating, and executing tasks, we have more energy to think about other things.
 Making a lot of smaller decisions while trying to achieve something can really be exhausting!
 Routines can remove the guesswork and help our brains engage an autopilot that can complete the task with little or no thinking.

 But how can routines help us be healthier?
 Let’s take the example of using routines to be more physically active.
 To be active, you need to make quite a few decisions: When?
 Where?
 How?
 Are there other people involved?
 Do I need to drive there?
 What gear do I need?
 Do I have clean workout clothes?
 And so many more!
 Adopting a routine for at least some of the days you choose to be active can simplify things and reduce the number of choices you need to make.
 For example, going to the gym before work every Wednesday to participate in a group exercise class means you already know where, when, how and most of the other information.
-If you make packing your gym bag part of your Tuesday night routine, then it simplifies even more your Wednesday morning exercise routine by permitting you to just wake up, grab your bag and go.
+If you make packing your gym bag part of your Tuesday night routine, it’ll simplify your Wednesday morning exercise routine even more by permitting you to wake up, grab your bag and go.

 Just remember, however, that we are not robots.
 Routines can help, but not every single part of our lives can be a routine—and that is okay!
 To figure out where you can benefit from routines, reflect on how you go through your week.
 You might already have other regular commitments that can help you establish a new routine.
 Parents, for example, might have days where they take their kids to school or other activities before or after work.
 These can create opportunities to insert a new routine around the existing sequence of events.
 If your child has sports practice on Thursday afternoons, you can start bringing your walking or running shoes and being active in the same park while they practice.